vanyan12/TestGenerator/README.md

 ![Demo](assets/Demo.gif)

-**TestGenerator** is a tool designed to create customizable math tests for educators, students.
+**MyTest Gen** is a tool designed to create customizable math tests for educators, students.
 Whether you're a teacher preparing worksheets, a tutor designing practice exams, or a student looking to test your skills, TestGenerator simplifies the process by generating math problems tailored to your needs.

 ## Features